 Vibratory Rollers

 They are efficient in compacting granular soils.
-Vibrators can be attached to the smooth wheel, pneumatic rubber-tired or sheepsfoot rollers to send vibrations into the soil being compacted.
+Vibrators can be attached to the smooth wheel, pneumatic rubber-tired, or sheepsfoot rollers to send vibrations into the soil being compacted.

 In general, compaction in the field depends on several factors.
 Such as the type of compactor, type of soil, moisture content, lift thickness, towing speed of the compactor, and the number of passes the roller makes.